muhammadghazali/ng-countries/README.md

 ```

-And you will see somthing like this when it's render by the browser:
+And you will see something like this when it's render by the browser:

 ![ng-coutries typeahead](https://dl.dropboxusercontent.com/u/5877351/ng-coutries-typeahead.gif)